lfurtkevicova/gislab-my-notes/docs/general/workshop.rst

 GIS.lab workshop
 ****************

-.. todo:: |todo.| This is elementary draft!
+.. todo:: |todo| This is elementary draft!

 =================
 Goals of workshop